mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 $$argmax(y) = 2$$

-Now, to apply thresholding method, we have to cumpute the vector of priors.
+Now, to apply thresholding method, we have to compute the vector of priors.
 In this case it will be:

 $$p = [100/1000, 400/1000, 500/1000] = [0.1, 0.4, 0.5]$$